 - Enjoy a traditional afternoon tea at a stately home.

 - Listen to the unique tones of a Welsh male voice choir.

 - Take a trip on a narrow gauge steam railway.

 - Try learning the notoriously difficult ancient Welsh language.

 - Drive along single-track lanes in Snowdonia National Park.

 - Freedom to explore further historic attractions with the Cadw Explorer Pass.

 - Maximum group-size of 18 passengers for that intimate touring experience.

 - Transportation by luxury mini-coach

-- The services of your professional driver-guide tour leader
+- The services of your professional driver and separate tour leader

 - Full Welsh breakfast daily